Xudong-Huang/may/README.md

 ## Performance

-Just a simple comparison with the Rust echo server implemented in [tokio][tokio] to get a sense about `May`
+Just a simple comparison with the Rust echo server implemented in [tokio][tokio] to get a sense about `May`.

+**Note**
+> The [tokio][tokio] version is not at it's maximum optimization.
+In theory `future` scheduling is not evolving context switch which should be a little faster than coroutine version.
+But I can't find a proper example for multi thread version comparison, so just put it here for you to get a some sense about the performance of `May`.
+If you have a better implementation of `future` based echo server, I will update it here.

 **Machine Specs:**